xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 # Xie: Afternotes

+## Problem solving and learning

+TODO How can we view problem solving and learning through causal lens?

+- Where we make decisions and plans based on our knowledge, if knowledge is really about beliefs, and beliefs is about actions, our play of "the game" must be about knowledge, thus about causality.

+TODO How can we view game theorythrough causal lens?

+- Do not forget that logic systems might have game semantics.

 - If we read Polya's book now, could we recognize the causal model diagram of "solving problems"?